TDN Specification¶

 Palette Clones¶

-COMPs that are cloned from the TouchDesigner palette (i.e., their clone parameter points to /sys/) are marked with "palette_clone": true.
-Their children are not exported because TouchDesigner automatically recreates them from the clone source when the project loads.
+COMPs that originate from the TouchDesigner palette (e.g. abletonLink, Widget components, anything under Samples/Palette/) are detected and marked with "palette_clone": true.
+Their children are not exported because TouchDesigner automatically recreates them from the palette source when the project loads.

 Annotations¶